joe-glasgow/round-keeper/README.md

     npm install

+Following this some front end components (InuitCSS) is installed using bower - run the following:

+    bower install

  ## Build the application

 The application will first need to be build using two mains tasks in gulp, both of which can be triggered by running the following cli command in the root directory: